-- Use information from the interview, medical records, and contact with health providers to select the services and treatments the customer currently gets or needs but is not getting. - Select the button next to Receives or Needs for each service or treatment entered.
-When Need is selected, explain the need for the service or treatment in comments.
+- Weekly.
+Select this option when the service or treatment happens at least once a week, up to three times a week. - Monthly.
+Select this option when the service or treatment happens at least once a month, but less than weekly. - When Need is selected, explain the need for the service or treatment in comments.
 When the customer's file shows that a physician ordered a service or treatment, but is not currently being received, document the reason the customer is not getting the service or treatment.
 Some examples are: - The customer's doctor prescribed oxygen, but the customer refuses to use it because they "don't need it".
 Add an explanation of the need and the reason it is not received in the comment section. - The customer's doctor prescribed oxygen, but the customer cannot afford the coinsurance for the treatment on his own.
-Add an explanation of the need and the reason it is not received in the comment section.

-- Include ongoing services or treatments that are intermittent.
-For example, the customer uses a small volume nebulizer (SVN) when needed. - Recently discontinued services or treatments can be mentioned in the PAS Summary if they are significant. - Services and treatments may be provided by professionals, nonprofessional caregivers, by the customer, or others as appropriate. - Use professional judgment, education and experience when assessing need for a service or treatment that is not being received and there are no supporting medical records available. - Include comments explaining the frequency of treatments to help identify the severity of the condition.
+Add an explanation of the need and the reason it is not received in the comment section. - Include ongoing services or treatments that are intermittent.
+For example, the customer uses a small volume nebulizer (SVN) when needed. - Recently discontinued services or treatments can be mentioned in the PAS Summary if they are significant. - Services and treatments may be provided by professionals, nonprofessional caregivers, by the customer, or others as appropriate. - Include comments explaining the frequency of treatments to help identify the severity of the condition.
 For example, the customer has dialysis treatment three times a week, and each treatment takes 4 hours.